davidbettis/daily-office/README.md

 * Add option for traditional / contemporary Lord's prayer
 * Add an option to pick psalsm on each day
 * Add preferences for various reading plans / configurations
+* Add unit testing for AlleluiaComponent.
+All that date stuff... gosh

 ### Credits